-How to Set Proper Resume Margins in MS Word and Google Docs
+How to Set Proper Resume Margin Size in MS Word and Google Docs

 Creating your resume in Word or Google Docs?
 Remember your document has to have the right formatting.
 Selecting proper margins on a resume is part of it.

-Follow the tips below and set the best margins for your resume:
+Follow the tips below and set the best margins for a resume:

 Setting Resume Margin Size in Microsoft Word

 Good news: MS Word automatically sets one-inch margins around each page of the document.

-If you’re not sure of your current margin setup or you want to allow some more or less margin space on your resume, you can easily change the configuration.
+However, if you’re not sure of your current margin setup, or you want to allow some more or less margin space on your resume, you can easily change the configuration.

 - Select Margins in the navigation panel.

 - Choose the margin configuration you want.

-- Or—click Custom Margins to define your own margins.
+- Or—click Custom Margins to define your own margins on a resume.

 Do you see centimeters instead of inches?
 You can change margin units.

 Just go to: File > Options > Advanced > Display > Show measurements in units of

-Even with correct margins in place, creating a sleek resume in Word may be a real pain.
+But—even with correct resume margins in place, creating a sleek resume in Word may be a real pain.

 As resume aesthetics plays a great role in a job hunt, you need a professional resume template.
-Here are blank templates for resumes you can fill in and customize without worrying about your resume layout and margins.
+Here are blank templates for resumes you can fill in and customize without worrying about your resume borders.

 Setting Resume Margin Size in Google Docs